Thrilling rides, family attractions and sports fun near Toronto

 Location: 2000 Meadowvale Road, Toronto

-• Approximate distance and travel time: 25 miles (40 kilometres), 45 minutes
+Approximate distance and travel time from Vaughan to Toronto: 25 miles (40 kilometres), 45 minutes

 Toronto is the largest city in Canada and the most multicultural city in North America.
-Start your visit at the “Toronto” sign in Nathan Phillips Square (the city’s ultimate selfie spot), then take in all the sights, attractions and food options this metropolis has to offer.
+Start your visit at the “Toronto” sign in Nathan Phillips Square (the city’s ultimate selfie spot), then take in all the sights, attractions and food options this metropolis offers.

-• Due to construction in spring/summer 2023, the area around the Gardiner Expressway in Toronto as well as the downtown will be very busy.
-Try to book extra time to get to your destination and consider alternative routes or public transit where possible.
+• Due to construction in spring/summer 2024, the area around the Gardiner Expressway in Toronto and the downtown will be very busy.
+Book extra time to get to your destination and consider alternative routes or public transit.

 Where to stay in Toronto

-Located on Blue Jays Way in Toronto’s entertainment district, The King Blue Hotel is within walking distance of numerous sites and attractions.
+Located on Blue Jays Way in Toronto’s entertainment district, The Sutton Place Hotel is within walking distance of numerous sites and attractions.
 The hotel offers on-site parking, a fitness centre and indoor pool.

 Location: 355 King Street West, Toronto

-The Sheraton Centre Hotel, in the heart of downtown, is close to the Eaton Centre and CN Tower.
-It features a swimming pool with a lifeguard on duty.
+Located close to the Eaton Centre and CN Tower, this hotel features a swimming pool with a lifeguard on duty.
 The hotel is directly accessible via the underground PATH network with shops, services and restaurants.
 Paid valet parking is offered.

 Location: 123 Queen Street West, Toronto